ryanrocks462/ReiNand/README.md

  Normmatt for sdmmc.c and generally being helpful!

- AuroraWright for being helpful!

- Me (Rei) for coding everything else.
+ Rei for coding everything else.

  The community for your support and help!

+ And me (Ryan) for being an Adorbs kitty and dumping my Partner-CTRs NANDs x3